jdanil/skunkworks/docs/decision-log/package-manager.md

 Yarn can be instructed to defer to another yarn binary for execution.
 This can be configured via the [yarn path](https://yarnpkg.com/configuration/yarnrc#yarnPath) option.
 Useful if you want to bundle yarn in your repository and have everyone use the same version, for environment consistency.

+Yarn path can be set via the [`yarn set version`](https://yarnpkg.com/cli/set/version) command.
+Yarn also supports a [`yarn set version from sources`](https://yarnpkg.com/cli/set/version/from/sources) command.
+This command allows yarn to be built from `master` or another branch, to reduce the wait time for any important changes.

 #### Plug'n'Play